 Cybercriminals then use the information to access accounts that users log in to on the internet.
 In some instances, they can obtain financial data and steal a user's money or identity.

-However, it doesn't take a master criminal to install software in a user's browser.
+However, it doesn't take a super criminal to install software in a user's browser.
 Some marketing companies take the same steps to follow activity on the internet to see the sites users visit and how long they spend on those web pages.
 They then either use the information themselves to target their ad campaigns or sell it to other companies that use the data to focus their marketing content.

 Sometimes companies spend their advertising dollars on display ads that pop up on users' devices or on messages that "follow" users around the internet.